Corey Johnson (politician): New York City Council

 In 2013, Christine Quinn ran for mayor of New York City, as her term in the city council was expiring.
 Johnson, then chair of Community Board 4, ran to succeed Quinn in the 3rd district, and was elected in November 2013 with 86% of the vote.
 He took office in January 2014.
 Johnson's district includes all or part of the West Side neighborhoods of Chelsea, Hell's Kitchen, Greenwich Village, west SoHo, Hudson Square, part of the Upper West Side, Times Square, FlatIron, Hudson Yards, the Theater District, and the Garment District.

 The council elected him speaker in January 2018.
-He was the first out gay man to serve as speaker.
+He was the first openly gay man to serve as speaker.
+He was the first Speaker to be born in Massachusetts.
 At the time, Johnson was also the only openly HIV-positive politician in New York State.

 Health

 As chair of the council's Committee on Health, Johnson oversaw hearings on health issues such as the proliferation in the city of synthetic marijuana, also known as K2.
 Johnson's legislation to require transparency regarding health services administered at Rikers Island was signed into law in June 2015.

 In April 2016, Mayor Bill de Blasio signed into law Johnson's bill prohibiting the use of smokeless tobacco products, such as chewing tobacco, at sports stadiums and arenas that host events that require a ticket for admission.
 The legislation effectively banned chewing tobacco from professional baseball in New York City.
 A similar ban had previously been enacted in San Francisco, Boston, Los Angeles, and Chicago.
 New York Yankees pitcher Andrew Miller noted: "It's a completely legal substance.
 It's available to purchase at any 7-Eleven", and his teammate third baseman Chase Headley wondered, "How is it legal around town, around wherever else, but just at the ballpark it's not?"
 New York Mets outfielder Curtis Granderson said, "The only question we have is, the guys who do it, how do they know what's going on? ... if a player accidentally chooses to do it, will he get a citation?
 Will we stop the game?
 And will the same thing happen to the fans in attendance?
 That hasn't been identified yet, so we're still waiting to hear that."

 In 2017 Johnson along with others occupied the offices in the U.S. Capitol of Senate Republicans to protest efforts to repeal the Affordable Care Act, and was arrested and zip-tied.
 During the protest, Johnson screamed: "'ACT UP!'
 'Fight back!'".
 He later tweeted, "By occupying offices of Senate Republicans, we demand they cease attempts to strip health care from millions!"
 He was charged with "misdemeanor incommoding, a District of Columbia statute that prohibits demonstrations inside the Capitol complex."